samsquire/ideas4/README.md

  * **Social P2P network** My desktop should connect to a federated social network, a bit like twitter where you can share things.
 I can create mockups for an app in my desktop environment and share it.

- * **Program cross-referencer** We often run multiple applications in parallel and even arrange them so we can see both of them at the same time.
-What if you could write queries to open applications to combine data across two applications?
+ * **Program cross-referencer** We often run multiple applications in parallel and even arrange them, so we can see both of them at the same time.
+What if you could write queries sent to open applications to combine data across two applications?
 Or write simple loops over Spreadsheet data and interact with the browser with an API?
 I should be able to write joins across programs visually.

  * **Display Cone** It would be nice if one could control the window manager and compositing with a text API.
 So one could create convert a window into a custom geometry and display that.
 So one could create dashboards of existing programs.
 This would be useful for information radiators without having to run Xmonad or other tiling window manager.